Continuous-variable spatio-spectral quantum networks in nonlinear photonic lattices

 \section{Abstract}

-Multiplexing information in different degrees of freedom and use of integrated and fiber-optic components are natural solutions to the scalability bottleneck in optical quantum communications and computing.
-However, for bulk-optics systems, where size, cost, stability, and reliability are factors, this remains either impractical or highly challenging to implement.
-In this paper we present a framework to engineer continuous-variable entanglement produced through nondegenerate spontaneous parametric down-conversion in $\chi^{(2)}$ nonlinear photonic lattices in spatial and spectral degrees of freedom that can solve the scalability challenge.
-We show how spatio-spectral pump shaping produce cluster states that are naturally distributable in quantum communication networks and a resource for measurement-based quantum computing.
+Multiplexing information in different degrees of freedom is a natural solution to the scalability bottleneck in optical quantum communications and computing.
+However, for bulk-optics systems size, cost, stability, and reliability can make scalability either impractical or highly challenging to implement.
+We present a framework to engineer continuous \D{and discrete-variable} entanglement produced through nondegenerate spontaneous parametric down-conversion in $\chi^{(2)}$ nonlinear photonic lattices in spatial and spectral degrees of freedom that can alleviate the scalability challenge.
+We show how spatio-spectral pump shaping produce cluster states that are natively distributable in quantum communication networks and a resource for measurement-based quantum computing.